Kiyomizu Temple and Yasaka Shrine

 Kodaiji Temple

-You have to go up the stone steps to get to the entrance of Kodaiji Temple.
+You must walk up the long staircase to get to the entrance of Kodaiji Temple.
 It’s a 400 year-old Zen Buddhist temple with nice gardens.
 One of the best known Samurai hero Toyotomi Hideyoshi’s wife, Nene built this temple to pray for the repose of her husband’s soul.
 Nene is buried under the memorial hall where the couple’s images are enshrined.
 The temple is good at presentation to tourists and have various events to attracts visitors.
 You should check their website before you visit.

-From mid-March to early May, August 1to 18, and late October and early December) they extends the opening hours to 9:30 p.m. so that people enjoy the illuminated temple buildings and gardens.
+From October 20 to December 10, 2012, they extends the opening hours to 9:30 p.m. so that people enjoy the illuminated temple buildings and gardens.

 website: http://www.kodaiji.com/e_index.html

 After leaving Kodaiji Temple, walk for another 15 to 20 minutes to Kiyomizu Temple.
-Off the lane, a tall wooden tower, Yasaka-no-to is situated on the right-hand side.
-It’s the five story pagoda built in the 15th century.
-If you luckily visit there on its occasional opening days, you can enter the tower.
+Off the route, you will see the tall wooden tower on the right-hand side which is Yasaka-no-to five story pagoda built in the 15th century.
+Opening days and hours are occasional.

 Kiyomizu Temple